Rhode Island Route 403: Construction of the Quonset Freeway

 Construction of "Phase 1" of the four-lane, limited-access Quonset Freeway began in 2000 with excavation of the route and right-of-way acquisition; the project required the demolition of 13 structures, five commercial and eight residential.
 Phase 1 included an extension of the highway into the Quonset Business Park and the construction of several overpasses in Quonset, an exit ramp to Gate Road, a full interchange with U.S. Route 1 in North Kingstown, and a partial diamond interchange with West Davisville Road in Davisville.
 During Phase 1's construction, traffic was maintained on the existing Route 403 (Devil's Foot Road); the only major alteration to the route was the setting of a new eastern terminus of the road at US 1, as the previous terminus was demolished to allow for the construction of the freeway.
 Phase 1 cost $70 million to complete and was opened to traffic on June 22, 2006.
 The new freeway was posted with a speed limit of 45 mph.

 From 2006 until 2008, while Phase 2 of the relocated Route 403 was constructed, traffic on the newly completed freeway from Quonset to Davisville was redirected onto Davisville Road (the original route alignment), which continued on to the existing terminus at Routes 4 and 402.
 Traffic was diverted onto the original route alignment after the West Davisville Road interchange, passing over the Amtrak rail tracks via the existing Devil's Foot Road overpass bridge.

 Construction of the $100 million-Phase 2 of the Quonset Freeway began in 2004 and continued until 2008.
 The project included the construction of new bridges over the Northeast Corridor rail line, Route 402, and Route 4.
 The existing Route 403 bridge over Route 4 was also demolished as a part of Phase 2.
 The freeway and ramps from Route 403 west to Route 4 north and from Route 4 south to Route 403 east opened on October 23, 2008.
 The route was posted with a speed limit of 50 mph.
 The final portion of Phase 2, ramps from Route 403 west to Route 4 south and from Route 4 north to Route 403 east, opened in December 2008.
 As part of the construction of a trumpet interchange with Route 4 in East Greenwich, a new northbound Exit 7 on Route 4 was completed; the original Route 403 was accessible only from Route 4 southbound.
 All major construction on the freeway was completed in December 2008, one year ahead of schedule; minor projects continued on the relocated route until early 2009.

 Exit list

-Exits were renumbered in fall 2018 as part of a statewide conversion to mileage-based exit numbers.
+Exits were numbered in fall 2018 as part of a statewide conversion to mileage-based exit numbers.